doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Tried some problems on querying, indexing  in Dataframes.
 Cleared most of the doubts I had yesterday and was able to implement them into a couple of datasets.

 **Thoughts:**  Gonna shift gears soon and try more challenging problems.

+# 100 Days Of Code - Log

+### Day 15: June 9, 2020

+**Today's Progress**: Learned about merging dataframes .
+Tried a few problems in it and was able to understand it quite well.

+**Thoughts:**  Couldn't do much progress today, so that's a bit disappointing.
+The learning streak is on though.